edstic-paris-saclay/edstic-paris-saclay.github.io/index.md

 ## Internal regulations

-Here are the internal rules of the ED STIC, voted by the council of the doctoral school on November 29, 2022, then by the council of the
+Here are the internal rules of the ED STIC :

-Three second prizes ex aequo were awarded in alphabetical order to :
-- Ejder Bastug, under the supervision of Mérouane Debbah and Jean-Claude Belfiore, for "Cache-enabled Small Cell Networks: Modeling and Tradeoffs".
-- Wacha Bounliphone and Eugene Belilovsky, under the supervision of Arthur Tenenhaus and Matthew Blaschko, for "A Test of Relative Similarity For Model Selection in Generative Models
-- Martin Gleize, under the supervision of Brigitte Grau, for "A Unified Kernel Approach for Learning Type Sentence Rewritings".
+## Contacts